woodRock/fishy-business/docs/source/papers.rst

         5. Adaptability - Change behaviour if it is worth it.
     * PSO met all 5 of (Millonas 1995) swarm intelligence principles:
         1. n-d space calucaltions computed over a series of time setps.
-        2. Responds to quality factors gbest and pbest.
+        2. Responds to quality factors :math:`gbest` and pbest.
-        3. Moves between gbest and pbest, encourging diversity.
+        3. Moves between :math:`gbest` and pbest, encourging diversity.
-        4. Mode behaviour only changes when gbest does.
+        4. Mode behaviour only changes when :math:`gbest` does.
-        5. Mode behaviour does change when gbest does.
+        5. Mode behaviour does change when :math:`gbest` does.
     * Term particle chosen as birds have velocity and acceleration, similar to elementary particles in phusocs.
 (Reeves 1983) also dicussed particle systems and primitive particles as models of diffucse objects, like a cloud of smoke.
 So we can refer to the representation as a particle swarm.
     * PSO sometimes find ANN weights better than those found via gradient descent.
     * PSO is a form of Evolutionary Computation, somewhere between genetic algorithms and evolutionary programming.
-    * gbest / pbest is similar to crossover operator, it also has a fitness function, both from evolutionary computation (EC).
+    * :math:`gbest` / :math:`pbest` is similar to crossover operator, it also has a fitness function, both from evolutionary computation (EC).
     * The momentum of the swarm flying towards better solutions, and often overshooting, is a strength.
 IT allows the swarm to explore unkown regions in the problem domain.
     * PSO walks a fine line between order (known) and chaos (unknown).
     * Philosophy (some beautiful philosophical musings from the end of the paper)